 18.1.
 Source data

-Source data for the different variables are given in the annexed document.
+Source data for each variable is provided in the annexed document.

 18.2.
 Frequency of data collection